Quintinshill rail disaster: Rescue efforts

 Amongst the first rescuers to arrive at the scene were Mr and Mrs Dunbar, caretakers at The Old Blacksmith's Shop, Gretna Green.
 Mrs Dunbar stated that when she heard the crash, her immediate thought was that the Germans had come.
 Mrs Dunbar telephoned doctors in Carlisle for assistance.
 Mr Dunbar spent the day assisting with the rescue efforts.

-The last known survivor of the accident, Peter Stoddart, was interviewed in Wisbech by Michael Simkins in around 1985.
+The last known survivor of the accident, Peter Stoddart, was interviewed near Wisbech by Michael Simkins in around 1985.
 Simkins wrote in The Guardian in 2001: "I asked him about a story I had heard of an officer who went about the scene shooting men trapped in the burning wreckage.
 'That was true.
 I saw that.
 He was a Scottish gentleman, eventually a millionaire.
 But he had to.'
 There was a suspicion of a chuckle in his voice as he added: 'And there were one or two other survivors who made themselves scarce.
 They took their opportunity.'"
 Stoddart died on 4 July 1988 following a stroke.

 On 16 May 2015, the BBC reported Colonel Robert Watson, a senior retired army officer who had served with the Royal Scots, saying that he believed that some soldiers were "probably" shot in mercy killings.
 The BBC said that while no official army records of the alleged shooting existed, "many reports written in the press at the time of the accident suggested that some trapped soldiers, threatened with the prospect of being burnt alive in the raging inferno, took their own lives or were shot by their officers".
 The colonel's remarks were recorded for a BBC Scotland documentary made to mark the centenary of the disaster, Quintinshill: Britain's Deadliest Rail Disaster.

 He told the documentary makers: "All those that could be rescued were rescued.
 Many of them had amputations carried out underneath burning carriages so that they could be rescued.
 But many, of course, were trapped in such a position that they couldn't be got out or else the fire had taken hold, and they couldn't be got to.
 And, of course, since then, we've heard stories of some soldiers being shot and some soldiers possibly taking their own lives.
 It's never been formally documented.
 My own personal belief is that it probably did happen, in a sense of compassion, of mercy killing.
 It's almost impossible, sitting here, to comprehend what it was like that morning."
 The BBC said that this section of the interview with Watson would not be broadcast.

 According to Earnshaw "Many were trapped inside the burning train; injured men with no hope of escape begged their rescuers to shoot them whilst gunfire added an eerie effect to the scene as small arms and rifle shells in the luggage vans began to explode in the intense heat."